-The preparation of this report has been accomplished by the efficient and dedicated services of the staff of the Department of Finance, who have been assisted by the independent auditors, Mauldin & Jenkins CPAs LLC.
-All contributions are invaluable and sincerely appreciated and clearly reflect the high standards the City of Garden City has set.
+The preparation of this report has been accomplished by the efficient and dedicated services of the staff of the Department of Finance, who have been assisted by the independent auditors, Mauldin & Jenkins CPAs, LLC.
+All contributions are invaluable and sincerely appreciated and reflect the high standards the City of Garden City has set.

-It is also appropriate to thank the City Manager, Mayor, and Members of the City Council for making possible the excellent financial position of the City through their interest and support in planning and conducting the City's financial affairs.
+It is also appropriate to thank the City Manager, Mayor, and City Council Members for making the City's excellent financial position possible through their interest and support in planning and conducting the City's financial affairs.